SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 ## Steps

-After completing these steps you'll have some authors and books data in your OData service and will have explored that data in the browser with OData query operations.
+After completing these steps you'll have some authors and books data in your OData service and will have explored that data in the browser with OData Query operations.

 ### 1. Bring sample CSV files in the project